biopython/biopython.github.io/wiki/BioSQL.md

 When loading sequences into a BioSQL database with Biopython we have to provide annotated [SeqRecord](SeqRecord "wikilink") objects.
 This gives us another excuse to use the [SeqIO](SeqIO "wikilink") module!
-A quick recap on reading in sequences as SeqRecords, based on one of the examples in the Biopython Tutorial:
+A quick recap on reading in sequences as SeqRecords, based on one of the orchid examples in the Biopython Tutorial:

 ``` python